-And during your eating periods, “eating normally” does not mean going crazy.
-You’re not likely to lose weight or get healthier if you pack your feeding times with high-calorie junk food, super-sized fried items and treats.
+During your eating periods, “eating normally” does not mean going crazy.
+Research shows that you’re not likely to lose weight or get healthier if you pack your feeding times with high-calorie junk food, super-sized fried items and treats.

-But what Williams likes about intermittent fasting is that it allows for a range of different foods to be eaten — and enjoyed.
-“We want people to be mindful and take pleasure in eating good, nutritious food,” she says.
-She adds that eating with others and sharing the mealtime experience adds satisfaction and supports good health.
+But what some experts like about intermittent fasting is that it allows for a range of different foods to be eaten — and enjoyed.
+Sharing good, nutritious food with others and savoring the mealtime experience adds satisfaction and supports good health.

-Williams, like most nutrition experts, regards the Mediterranean diet as a good blueprint of what to eat, whether you’re trying intermittent fasting or not.
-You can hardly go wrong when you pick complex, unrefined carbohydrates such as whole grains, leafy greens, healthy fats and lean protein.
+Most nutrition experts regard the Mediterranean diet as a good blueprint of what to eat, whether you’re trying intermittent fasting or not.
+You can hardly go wrong when you pick leafy greens, healthy fats, lean protein and complex, unrefined carbohydrates such as whole grains.

 Intermittent Fasting Benefits